More monkeypox cases detected in NSW

 The man developed a mild illness several days after arriving back in Sydney, NSW Health said on Friday.

-He is isolating at home and his case is not connected to two previous cases detected in NSW.
+He is isolating at home and his case is not connected to two earlier cases detected in NSW.

+One of those cases is another NSW man in his 50s who recently returned to Sydney from Queensland, and whose case was confirmed on Thursday.
+He is being treated in hospital.

 The viral disease can be transmitted from person to person through air droplets, close bodily contact or sharing contaminated linens or objects.